HOW IT WORKS

 With online learning, your child can learn at home, or wherever there's an internet connection, while enjoying the benefits and support of a school program.
 They'll complete a mix of online lessons and offline activities, using K12-provided books and materials.* State-certified teachers provide instruction in virtual sessions called "Class Connects."

 Ohio Virtual Academy (OHVA) uses quality curriculum from K12 that's designed to let students find the learning style that works best for them, allowing them to find their own path to success.
 Each online classroom offers engaging and relevant lessons that build on your child's interests and abilities.
-Plus, high school students can prepare for life after graduation with Stride Career Prep.
+Our career and college prep program also helps middle and high school students can prepare for life after graduation.

 What's My Role as a Parent?